The Importance of Reinforcement Recognition

 The last step helps reinforce the behavior with compliments.

-Used consistently, reinforcement recognition may be the best practical way to develop your child according to his personality.
-It reveals strengths to a child and emphasizes how to use them positively.
+Used consistently, reinforcement recognition may be the best practical way to develop your child according to their personality.
+It reveals strengths to a child and how to use them positively.